Solana (SOL) Review: The Scalable Blockchain Clock

-There are over 7200 cryptocurrencies at the time of writing.
-Almost every single one of them claims to bring something unique to the table – something which no other cryptocurrency project has done before.
+There are over 25,000 cryptocurrencies at the time of writing.
+Almost all of them claim to bring something unique to the table – something which no other cryptocurrency project has done before.
 Many of you will know that most cryptocurrency projects have either failed to deliver on their promises or never really had anything all that special about them to begin with.

 Solana does not fall into this category.
 It is a cryptocurrency project with a radically different approach to how blockchains work.
 It focuses on an element which is so devilishly simple that it makes you wonder why you did not think of it: time.
 As it turns out, introducing a decentralized clock to a cryptocurrency blockchain makes it more efficient than anyone could have possibly imagined.

-Yakovenko was initially not that interested in Bitcoin and Ethereum only slightly piqued his interests.
-He did however briefly mine Bitcoin while he was developing a deep learning computer network.
-During a self-described “caffeine induced fever dream at 4am” in 2017, he realized that Bitcoin’s hash function, SHA256, could be used to create a decentralized clock on a cryptocurrency blockchain.
+Yakovenko was initially not that interested in Bitcoin and Ethereum only slightly piqued his interest.
+He did, however, briefly mine Bitcoin while he was developing a deep-learning computer network.
+During a self-described “caffeine-induced fever dream at 4 a.m.” in 2017, he realized that Bitcoin’s hash function, SHA256, could be used to create a decentralized clock on a cryptocurrency blockchain.

 Yakovenko theorized that timestamping transactions would exponentially increase the scalability of a cryptocurrency blockchain without sacrificing its security or decentralization.
 He knew it was possible to build since Google and Intel had both implemented similar technologies in their own databases, albeit in a centralized manner.
 Solana’s revolutionary whitepaper was quietly published in November 2017.